Hybrid basis and multi-center grid method for strong-field processes: Results and Discussion

 We performed several benchmarks to validate our description of atomic hydrogen in an external electric field.
 First, we estimated the static polarizability $\alpha \equiv \mu_{z} / E_{z}$ using a long-wavelength (3-$\mu$m), low-intensity ($3.5 \times 10^{8}\, \text{W}/\text{cm}^{2}$), 3-optical-cycle laser pulse.
 Because the laser field is very weak, we only considered $s$- and $p$-type states.
-With ATTOMESA, we obtained a value of $\alpha = (4.506 \pm 7\times 10^{-6})$ a.u., to be compared with the exact value of 4.5 atomic units.
+With ATTOMESA, we obtained a value of $\alpha = 4.506$ a.u., to be compared with the exact value of 4.5 atomic units.
 The small difference in these two values is mainly attributed to the slight non-adiabaticity of the laser field.

-Second, we compared the HHG spectrum obtained with \textsc{ATTOMESA} to that from our implementation of the time-dependent Schr\"odinger equation in the single-active-electron approximation (TDSE–SAE) \cite{douguet2016, douguet2024}, which is essentially exact for atomic hydrogen.
+Second, we compared the HHG spectrum obtained with \textsc{ATTOMESA} to that from our implementation of the time-dependent Schr\"odinger equation in the single-active-electron approximation (TDSE–SAE) \cite{douguet2016, douguet2024}, which is extremely accurate for atomic hydrogen.
 The HHG spectra calculated with both codes are shown in Figure~{\ref{fig:2}}(a).
 Here, we use an 800-nm, $2.2 \times 10^{13}\, \text{W}/\text{cm}^{2}$, 3-optical-cycle laser pulse for both calculations, including up to $\ell \leq 10$ angular momentum which is sufficient to describe this low-intensity process.
 The agreement between the two methods is again excellent.

-Lastly, we computed the photoelectron spectrum under the influence of a 2.72-eV, $7.5 \times 10^{11}\ \text{W}/\text{cm}^{2}$, 10-optical-cycle laser pulse.
+Lastly, extending the outer grid to 500 atomic units, we computed the photoelectron spectrum under the influence of a 2.72-eV, $7.5 \times 10^{11}\ \text{W}/\text{cm}^{2}$, 10-optical-cycle laser pulse.
 In Figure~{\ref{fig:2}(b)}, we compare the photoelectron spectrum calculated with Eq.~(\ref{eq:PES}), and in Fig.~{\ref{fig:2}}(c), we compare the photoelectron momentum distributions using Eq.~(\ref{eq:PMD}).
 Again, we consider only states with $\ell \leq 10$ and in the calculations and found excellent agreement between ATTOMESA and our TDSE-SAE code.

 We also applied the procedure outlined in Sec.~2.7.1 to compute photoelectron observables in atoms described by SAE model potentials.
 Because these potentials coincide with the Coulomb tail at long range but differ at short range, the scattering states acquire, in addition to the Coulomb phase, an extra scattering phase shift \(\delta_{\ell}(k)\) directly related to the elements of the scattering matrix $S_\ell=e^{2i\delta_\ell(k)}$.
 This makes them a stringent benchmark for PMDs, which are highly phase-sensitive.
 In particular, we employed the Tong-Lin helium potential~\cite{tong2005} and drove ionization with a bichromatic \(\omega+2\omega\) scheme, so that one- and two-photon pathways interfere in the angular distribution, thus providing a direct test of the approach despite the spherical symmetry of the electrostatic potential.
 Using \(\omega=0.475\) a.u.\ and setting the intensity to obtain comparable signals from the one- and two-photon pathways, we obtained the total ionization probability and the PMDs shown in Fig.~\ref{fig:3}.